 Income tax expense.
-Net income tax expense in the six months ended June 30, 2007 totaled \$1.1 million compared to no income tax expense in the six months ended June 30, 2006.
-In the first six months of 2006, the Company still had a significant valuation allowance for its deferred tax asset which was subsequently released in the fourth quarter of 2006 after determining that it was more likely than not that we would realize the benefits of the deferred tax asset.
+Net income tax expense in the nine months ended September 30, 2007 totaled \$1.9 million, compared to no income tax expense in the nine months ended September 30, 2006.
+In the first nine months of 2006, the Company still had a significant valuation allowance for its deferred tax assets which was subsequently released in the fourth quarter of 2006 after determining that it was more likely than not that we would realize the benefits of the deferred tax assets.

-Year ended December 31, 2006 compared to year ended December 31, 2005 product revenue from sales of Kristalose, and \$611,000 was due to an increase in sales of Acetadote.
+Year ended December 31, 2006 compared to year ended December 31, 2005

+Net revenues.
+Net revenues in 2006 totaled \$17.8 million, representing an increase of \$7.1 million, or 66.7%, over net revenues in 2005 of \$10.7 million.
+Of this increase, \$4.7 million was due to additional product revenue from sales of Kristalose, and \$611,000 was due to an increase in sales of Acetadote.
 In April 2006, we entered into an agreement to acquire the exclusive U.S. commercial rights to Kristalose and began recording revenue based on shipments of the product.
-Prior to April 2006, we copromoted Kristalose and recorded a co-promotion fee based on a percentage of the product's sales.
+Prior to April 2006, we co-promoted Kristalose and recorded a co-promotion fee based on a percentage of the product's sales.
 In 2005, revenue was reduced by approximately \$2.0 million for promotional costs owed to a wholesaler.
 Additionally, unlike prior years, in 2006, we did not offer any special purchasing opportunities to our customers prior to product price increases.